Royal Burgh of Linlithgow Civic Insignia Sculptures Project

 The new flower bed which provides a setting for the sculpture and plinth was furnished with permanent planting by Burgh Beautiful Linlithgow in June 2020.

-Alan Herriot, another renowned Scottish sculptor with many works of public art to his name, was commissioned to create the St Michael sculpture which will soon be erected at Low Port.
-Again, the exhaustive process of public consultation, backed by the firm views of the main funders, has led to modifications to the original proposals, including siting as the centrepiece of a flower bed rather than within a paved setting.
+Alan Herriot, another renowned Scottish figurative sculptor with many works of public art to his name, was commissioned to create the St Michael sculpture now standing on its dark grey granite plinth at Low Port, both statue and plinth having been installed on 13 November 2020.
+Again, the exhaustive process of public consultation, backed by the firm views of the main funders, led to modifications to the original proposals, including siting as the centrepiece of a flower bed rather than within a paved setting.

-The statue will be mounted on a grey granite plinth, also by the St Andrews stonemasons, W L Watson & Son.
+In common with the sandstone base for the 'Black Bitch' sculpture, St Michael's grey granite plinth was supplied and inscribed by the St Andrews stonemasons, W L Watson & Son.
 The preparatory foundation works and the related interpretation board were installed by Fernbrooke LLP in June 2020.
-Work at the foundry of Powderhall Bronze in Edinburgh is in progress with a view to installation of the granite plinth and sculpture in late October or early November, only a month later than originally planned.
-We are very grateful to all concerned for working safely within the coronavirus restrictions to bring the project to fruition in good time.
+Also, in common with the 'Black Bitch' statue, Powderhall Bronze in Edinburgh was responsible for the foundry and assembly work, faithfully reproducing the sculptor's meticulous detail.
+We are very grateful to all concerned for working safely within the coronavirus restrictions to bring the project to fruition in good time, only five weeks later than originally envisaged.

 Although local historians agree that the female greyhound most likely represents a hunting dog temporarily tied to a tree trunk to conserve its energies, legends abound about its origins, most popularly that it depicts a faithful hound which fed its master who was chained to a tree on an island in Linlithgow Loch (and which, when discovered, led to the dog being similarly chained up).
 St Michael, the patron saint of Linlithgow, derives from the Bible in which, as the archangel or 'chief angel', St Michael's slaying of the dragon (or serpent) symbolises the conquest of good over all things sinful and evil.
 More specifically, as the town's 'guardian angel', he represents a force for good, keeping the town’s inhabitants safe from evil, harm or danger.

 Both the dog and St Michael appeared on Linlithgow's burgh seals as long ago as 1296 and 1357.
 In those days, it was customary for burghs to have a double-sided seal, one side normally carrying a secular object and the other a religious object, usually referring to the town’s patron saint - and this was the case in Linlithgow until the town's official Royal Burgh status was abolished in 1975.
-The inscriptions on the rear of both plinths will commemorate the granting of Linlithgow's original coats of arms by the Lord Lyon King of Arms on 16 July 1673.
+The inscriptions on the rear of the plinths of both the new sculptures commemorate the granting of Linlithgow's original coats of arms by the Lord Lyon King of Arms on 16 July 1673.

 Grateful Thanks to the Project Funders

-Linlithgow & Linlithgow Bridge Town Management Group; Linlithgow Town Centre BID; Scottish Government's Town Centre Fund; Linlithgow Burgh Trust; Scottish Landfill Communities Fund; National Lottery Heritage Fund; Edinburgh Airport Community Fund; Rotary Club of Linlithgow & Bo'ness; Deacons' Court of the Royal Burgh of Linlithgow; Customers of Platform Three; one very generous anonymous bequest and 51 public-spirited individual 'crowdfunders'.
+Linlithgow & Linlithgow Bridge Town Management Group; Linlithgow Town Centre BID; Scottish Government's Town Centre Fund; Linlithgow Burgh Trust; Scottish Landfill Communities Fund; National Lottery Heritage Fund; Edinburgh Airport Community Fund; Rotary Club of Linlithgow & Bo'ness; Court of the Deacons of the Royal Burgh of Linlithgow; Tesco 'Bags of Help'; Customers of Platform Three; one very generous anonymous bequest and 51 public-spirited individual 'crowdfunders'.

 Left: The coat of arms most often used by Linlithgow Town Council.